-Walking the Golf Course: Competitors must walk the golf course and carry their own golf clubs during SWMJGT official tournament rounds.
+Walking the Golf Course: Competitors must walk the golf course and either carry their own golf clubs or use a pull cart for transporting their own golf clubs, during SWMJGT official tournament rounds.
 No caddies will be allowed.
 No motorized golf carts will be allowed, except in an approved situation involving one of our Tour’s kids who has a medical condition that prohibits them from walking the golf course.
 Virtually all Junior and Amateur golf requires players to walk.
 It builds endurance, physical fitness and stamina, all characteristics of a champion!
 Non-motorized Pull Carts will be allowed!

 Players' Appearance & Behavior: Player appearance and behavior is addressed in the SWMJGT Membership Covenant.
 It is every player's responsibility to be familiar with and abide by the established dress code and code of conduct.
 Penalty for breach can lead to suspension of playing privileges and possibly expulsion from the Tour.